s-waite/Loro/README.md

 This user guide includes instructions on how to install and use the ebook management software.

 ## Installation
-1. Download the the release for your operating system from [here]{here}.
-To run the program, double click on the downloaded binary.
+1. Download the the release for your operating system from [here]{here}
+2. To run the program, double click on the downloaded binary

 ## Using the Application
 There are three main areas in this application.
 The toolbar: